 US Gold reserves are still reported to be 261.15 million ounces.

 The video creator rightly points out that there is no guarantee such a reset will happen.
-But nevertheless this does show how undervalued gold is today.
+But nevertheless this does show that despite the recent rise gold remains very undervalued today.
 And there is an historical precedent for this.

 Here is the full video…